mikegoatly/lifti/docs/content/en/docs/Index construction/WithObjectTokenization.md

 ### `thesaurusOptions`

 Equivalent to [WithDefaultThesaurus](./WithDefaultThesaurus) but for use exclusively with this field.
 Left null, the default thesaurus builder for the index will be used.

+## WithDynamicFields

+In addition to the static fields configured using `WithField`, it is possible to configure dynamic fields that are not known at compile time.
+The `WithDynamicFields` overloads allow for dynamic field readers to be defined, each of which will be invoked to retrieve the field names for the object being indexed.

+> **Important:** LIFTI only supports a maximum of 255 unique field names per index, whether they are dynamic or defined statically using `WithField`.
+Because dynamic fields are not known at compile time, it is possible to exceed this limit if you are not careful.
+If you do exceed this limit, an exception will be thrown when you try to index an object.

+### `dynamicFieldReaderName`

+The unique name of the dynamic field reader.
+Dynamic fields are registered in the index against this name so that when the index is deserialized, the dynamic fields can be rehydrated against the correct configuration.

+### `dynamicFieldReader`

+A function capable of extracting the dynamic field information from the object type `T`.

+You can provide a function that returns a dictionary of name/value pairs, where the key becomes the field name and the value the text being indexed against it:

+* `Func<T, IDictionary<string, string>?>`
+* `Func<T, IDictionary<string, IEnumerable<string>>>`

+Or you can provice a function that returns a collection of *child objects*:

+* `Func<T, ICollection<TChild>?>`
+* `Func<T, ICollection<TChild>?>`

+These last two overloads also require you provide two more delegates via the `getFieldName` and `getFieldText` parameters.
+These delegates are used to extract the field name and text from each child object.

+### fieldNamePrefix

+The prefix to use when constructing the field name.
+This is useful when the dynamic fields can produce the same field name as a static field, or a dynamic field from another dynamic field reader.

+### Other `WithDynamicFields` parameters

+The `tokenizationOptions`, `textExtractor` and `thesaurusOptions` parameters are equivalent to their `WithField` counterparts.

 ## Indexing multiple object types